RonaldAllanRivera/ai-powered-real-time-interview-assistant/README.md

 - The window stays on top; no tray icon or stealth overlay.
 - In simulation mode, lines keep coming until you press Stop or close the app (stop is instant).

+### Live transcript controls
+- **Start/Stop Transcript**: begins/stops capturing system audio.
+- **Capture Device**: pick the WASAPI loopback device (e.g., your speakers or meeting app).
+Use the reload icon to refresh.
+- **Reset Transcript**: clears only the visible transcript (DB history remains).
+This also resets the prompt dedupe.
+- **Clear after answer**: if checked (default), the transcript view auto-clears after an AI answer is returned.

 ## Personas
 - Direct & Technical (Truthful): Focused, honest, and technical.
 States what you have and haven’t done; mentions close alternatives you’ve actually used.
 - Structured & Example-Driven: Organizes into clear points and cites specific projects/outcomes.